igorjs/gh-actions-clean-workflow/README.md

 Please be aware of the Github's API [rate limit](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting).

 ### Parameters

 - token: The token to use to access the GitHub API (optional, default: github.token)

 - owner: The owner of the repository (optional, default: github.repository_owner)

 - repo: The name of the repository (optional, default: github.repository)

 - days_old: The amount of days old to delete (optional, default: 7)

+- runs_to_keep: The amount of latest workflows runs to keep (optional, default: 0)

 ### Outputs

 - result: The number of workflows deleted

 ### Examples